 Is Going Solar in Wisconsin Worth It?

-Yes, going solar in Wisconsin is worth it.
-Energy costs are rising nationally, and Wisconsin saw a year-over-year jump in electricity rates in the first half of 2023.
+Yes, going solar is worth it in Wisconsin, based on our review.
 Converting to renewable energy lowers your utility bills, and the state has plenty of solar incentives to reduce your installation costs and help you save sooner.
 Plus, going solar has other benefits, such as reducing your carbon footprint and boosting your property value.

 Our Conclusion